Whether it’s an early Heuer Autavia or a classic Rolex, we’ve all desired that incredible vintage watch.

 Whether you are in need of watch repair in Castle Rock, CO, watch engraving, or even if you have an antique watch that you would like appraised, you can count on Matheu’s Fine Watches & Jewelry to provide you with superior service each and every time.
 All of our watchmakers are factory trained and CW21 Certified by the American Watchmakers and Clockmakers Institute (AWCI).
 This certification has the most stringent standards for watchmakers performing repair, restoration, and service work on watches.
 With the largest service centers in the metropolitan Denver, CO area we are not only able to provide watch repair in Castle Rock, CO but to the entire 50 states as well.

 Matheu’s Fine Watches & Jewelry is also a factory authorized service center for Hamilton, Tag Heuer, Breitling, Tissot, Oris and many more brands.
-When you use Matheu’s Fine Watches & Jewelry for your watch repair in Castle Rock, CO, you can rest assured knowing that we have the latest authorized equipment and technology to service your timepiece and you will also receive our (2) two-year warranty on major watch repairs that we provide.
+When you use Matheu’s Fine Watches & Jewelry for your watch repair in Castle Rock, CO, you can rest assured knowing that we have the latest authorized equipment and technology to service your timepiece and you will also receive our (3) three-year warranty on major watch repairs that we provide.